-Disregarding the generic Top-Level Domain ("gTLD") ".info", the Complainant's trade mark WÜSTHOF is recognizable within the disputed domain name.
-Accordingly, the disputed domain name is confusingly similar to the mark for the purposes of the Policy.
+Disregarding the generic Top-Level Domain ("gTLD") ".info", the disputed domain name is identical to the Complainant's trade mark MUSTELA.
+Accordingly, the disputed domain name is identical or confusingly similar to the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.7.